Yorko/mlcourse.ai/_sources/book/topic01/topic01_pandas_data_analysis.md

 **What are the average values of numerical features for churned users?**

-Here we'l resort to an additional method `select_dtypes` to select all numeric columns.
+Here we'll resort to an additional method `select_dtypes` to select all numeric columns.

 ```{code-cell} ipython3
 df.select_dtypes(include=np.number)[df["Churn"] == 1].mean()